mmistakes/minimal-mistakes/_posts/2020-07-11-asynchronous-vs-synchronous-communication.md

 ----------

-Acknowledgement: thank you David Castonguay for co-authoring this post, and Janis Kukainis and Leah Grace
+Acknowledgement: thank you David Castonguay for co-authoring this post, and Janis Kukainis and Leah Grace Capitan for comments and suggestions.